 By default, Meta Box Geolocation will populate the long name of the field.
 But you can use the short name by adding _short

-at the end of field id.
+at the end of field ID.
 For example: administrative_area_level_1_short

 , country_short